 Consumer Electronics Segment Accounts for Significant Share

-- According to the Department of Statistics Malaysia, in 2021, the sales value of manufactured consumer electronics in Malaysia was approximately MYR 38.59 billion.
-Over the years, the sales value of manufactured consumer electronics has varied.
-However, E-commerce has played a pivotal role with the commoners increasing buying goods through online channels.
+- According to the Malaysian Department of Statistics, the value of manufactured consumer electronics in Malaysia in the previous year was roughly MYR 38.59 billion (USD 8.61 billion).
+The sales value of manufactured consumer electronics has changed throughout time.
+However, e-commerce has played a critical role, with regular people increasingly purchasing things through internet platforms.

-- Consumer electronics enhance people's lives through the power of technology.
-The emergence of Industry 4.0 has enhanced the development of new and advanced consumer goods that generate the demand for smarter consumer products embedding the latest technologies such as IoT (internet of things), AI (artificial intelligence), AR (augmented reality), and VR (virtual reality).
+- Through consumer electronics, technology can improve people's lives.
+The advent of Industry 4.0 has accelerated the development of novel and sophisticated consumer goods, increasing demand for smarter consumer goods that incorporate advanced technologies such as IoT (Internet of Things), AR (augmented reality), VR (virtual reality), and AI (artificial intelligence).

-- Consumer Electronics include smartphones, household appliances, computers, laptops, and other consumer electronics such as television, gaming consoles, wearables, etc. With the increasing number of product launches in the consumer electronics sector, there is a growing utilization of e-commerce for purchasing consumer electronics.
+- Smartphones, household appliances, computers, laptops, and other consumer electronics such as television, game consoles, wearables, and so on are examples of consumer electronics.
+With the increasing number of product launches in the consumer electronics sector, e-commerce is becoming increasingly popular for acquiring consumer electronics.

-- With advantages such as door shipping and reduced logistics spending by suppliers, there has been an increase in demand for e-commerce in consumer electronics.
-Also, as companies are involved in the continuous development of new products, e-commerce for consumer electronics is said to grow in the future.
+- With advantages such as door-to-door shipping and cheaper logistical costs for suppliers, there has been a surge in demand for e-commerce in consumer electronics.
+Furthermore, because companies are constantly inventing new products, e-commerce for consumer electronics will likely grow.

-The level of rivalry in Malaysia's e-commerce market is medium due to the presence of a few significant market players.
-The number of local and global brands in the e-commerce market is increasing, which increases the competition in the market.
+Due to a few big market competitors, the level of rivalry in the Malaysian e-commerce market is medium.
+The number of local and global brands in the e-commerce sector is increasing, which increases market competition.

-- April 2022 - Unifi Business launched new features in its suite of solutions for Malaysia's Micro, Small, and Medium Enterprises (MSMEs).
-This includes Unifi e-Commerce Hub, which offers a single integrated platform with an easy-to-use interface.
-This suit enables businesses to sync their offline and online sales channels, manage product inventories and orders, monitor sales and revenue, as well as manage social media inquiries.
+- April 2022 - Unifi Business has expanded its offerings for Malaysian micro, small, and medium enterprises (MSMEs).
+For example, the Unifi e-commerce hub offers a single integrated platform with an easy-to-use interface.
+Businesses can use this tool to sync their offline and online sales channels, manage product stocks and orders, track sales and revenue, and manage social media inquiries.

 1.1 Study Assumptions and Market Definitions